 Most plants have a specific period of maturity at which you get the most yield and the best nutritional value.
 Weed is no different.
-The optimal harvesting period is when the plant’s potency is at its peak.
+The optimal harvesting period is when the plant's potency is at its peak.
 Harvesting too early will give you a low yield with leaves that are too weak.
-On the flip side, waiting for too long can make your leaves have a bitter taste.
-Leaves that are too mature have more cannabinoids, which induce a sleepy effect and not the desired ‘high’ that enhances productivity.
+On the flip side, waiting too long can make your leaves taste bitter.
+Leaves that are too mature have more cannabinoids, which induce a sleepy effect and not the desired; high; that enhances productivity.

 There are a couple of strategies you can use to harvest at the right time if you want a plant that can be smoked even during the day without the consumer falling asleep at their office desk.
 Let us review the different methods you can use to determine when to harvest marijuana.

-Before looking at when to harvest marijuana, let us look familiarize ourselves with the parts that make the plant so you know which parts to focus on when you determine when to harvest weed.
+Before looking at when to harvest marijuana, let us familiarize ourselves with the parts that make the plant, so we know which parts to focus on when determining when to harvest weed.

 This is the part that connects one leaf of a marijuana plant to the others.
-The stalk does not contain any THC and so is not important when determining the harvesting period.
+The stalk contains no THC and is unimportant when determining the harvesting period.

-The fan leaves of a weed plant are so conspicuous, they have become the universal symbol for weed.
-What the layman does not know, however, is that the leaves contain very low levels of
+The fan leaves of a weed plant are so conspicuous they have become the universal symbol for weed.
+What the layman does not know, however, is that the leaves contain deficient levels of

 They can provide good indicators for the plant's maturity, but they are mostly thrown out after trimming.